histolab/histolab/README.md

 ```

 To initialize a Slide it is necessary to specify the WSI path, and the
-`processed_path` where the thumbnail and the tiles will be saved.
+`processed_path` where the tiles will be saved.
 In our
 example, we want the `processed_path` of each slide to be a subfolder of
 the current working directory: